sbell1258/Python-Challenge/README.md

 * In this challenge, you are tasked with helping a small, rural town modernize its vote-counting process.
 (Up until now, Uncle Cleetus had been trustfully tallying them one-by-one, but unfortunately, his concentration isn't what it used to be.)

-* You will be give a set of poll data called [election_data.csv](PyPoll/Resources/election_data.csv).
+* You will be given a set of poll data called [election_data.csv](PyPoll/Resources/election_data.csv - note this file uploaded to GITHUB in ZIP file due to the size and the file must be unzipped into the PyPoll/Resources/ folder prior to running the script).
 The dataset is composed of three columns: `Voter ID`, `County`, and `Candidate`.
 Your task is to create a Python script that analyzes the votes and calculates each of the following:

   * The total number of votes cast